phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 #find -name '*.gif' -print0 | xargs -0 gifsicle -O3 --colors=64 --use-col=web --lossy=100 --batch
 ```

 Aaaaaaaand... there you have it.
-Contact me on Mastodon at [@josh@phocks.eu.org](https://phocks.eu.org/@josh) if you have any questions or need any help.
+Contact me on Mastodon at [@josh@phocks.eu.org](https://phocks.eu.org/@josh) if you have any questions or need any help, or if you just wanna say hi 👋